 As a last note of advice, Joe suggested both businesses and consumers should be monitoring their systems and changing their passwords frequently.
 “Change your passwords for the holidays and then, at the end of the holidays, change them again,” he said.

-Joe is a seasoned data use, privacy and cybersecurity lawyer with more than 25 years of business and legal experience advising technology companies, as well as healthcare and government entities.
-His extensive experience includes developing and implementing data privacy and security programs, HIPAA compliance, GDPR compliance, data breaches and governmental privacy-related investigations, technology licensing and transfer, contracts involving data flows and managing the related legal risks and obligations, intellectual property and information technology, and conducting internal investigations related to corporate compliance.
+Joe is a seasoned data use, privacy and cybersecurity lawyer with more than 25 years of business and legal experience advising technology companies and healthcare and government entities.
+His extensive experience includes helping clients to identify their risks and to design, implement and manage data privacy and security programs for their business, as well as advise on HIPAA compliance, technology licensing and transfer, GDPR compliance, data breaches and governmental privacy-related investigations, and conducting internal investigations.

 If you are having trouble viewing the video, it is also available on Vimeo.